 Accessory Pockets

 Most ski backpacks feature at least one pocket in addition to the main compartment and avalanche gear compartment.
-We find this extra pocket extremely useful for smaller items such as goggles, sunglasses, lip balm, and snacks.
+We find this extra pocket extremely useful for smaller items such as goggles, sunglasses, lip balm, a knife, and snacks.
 Often, this pocket is also fleece-lined to protect your ski goggles, which is a nice touch.
 Sometimes, it’s located on the inside rather than the outside of a pack, which streamlines the exterior but is less convenient to access.

 Ski Backpacks (transition)